 Microsoft did not in fact speak Windows 9's name as predicted, but rumors of that spring 2015 commercial release have persisted.
 Microsoft is also holding an event on Sept 30th, so we can expect to hear plenty of Windows-focused details there.

 But aside from just the rumors, a prompt release just makes sense, considering the direction that CEO Satya Nadella has been steering Microsoft.
 It takes a while to reverse course on a freighter, sure, but in less than a year Nadella's already shaken off the "devices and services" ethos Microsoft picked up when the Surface launched, axed a 8-inch Surface RT device that was pretty much finished, and oversaw that complete admission of defeat that is the return of the Start Menu.

 Windows 8 was a mess, its architects have been scattered to the wind, and the new captain of Microsoft has a reputation for making changes and fixing shit.
 A Windows 9 overhaul—and soon—only makes sense.

 Update: Microsoft has now sent out invites for an event on September 30th, the promises to reveal "what's next for Windows and enterprise."
 Obviously this is Windows 9, and most likely the release of a very early developer version known as the "Technical Preview" in Microsoft's terms.
+The president of Microsoft France even accidentally confirmed that this event is about Windows 9, after which PR clarified that whatever is coming isn't necessarily called Windows 9.
+Regardless, a tech preview of a new version of Windows is almost certainly on the way.
 When the real version will hit after that is still unknown, but we'll know very soon.